Blank Arkansas Et 1 Form

 Special Additional Excise Taxes

-This section of the reporting form is used to report any of the Special Additional Taxes filed on the ET-1 form.
+This section of the reporting form is used to report any of the Special Additional Taxes filed on the

 For Future Use